francofabio/vraptor-jackson-serializer/README.md

 ## ABOUT

-This project is a plugin for VRaptor JSON Serialization using jackson library (http://jackson.codehaus.org/)
+VRaptor plugin for JSON serialization using jackson library (http://jackson.codehaus.org)

 ## INSTALATION